 The Chief Justice is the head of the Justices of the United States Supreme Court.
 The Chief Justice has one vote on the outcome of each case which is the same as any other Justice.
 However, the Chief Justice’s duties give them a great deal of influence over which cases the court takes, when it takes them, and how discussions around the cases unfold.

 The Chief Justice also acts as a spokesperson for the whole judicial branch of the US government, presides over impeachment trials in the Senate, and acts as the chief administrative officer of the federal court system.

 The Supreme Court

 The Chief Justice sits on the Supreme Court of the United States.
 The Supreme court sits at the top of the judicial hierarchy in the United States, with a wide range of discretionary appellate jurisdiction over any federal and state court cases that involve federal law.
-The court can exercise judicial review, a process that allows it to invalidate a law for running contrary to the Constitution of the United States.

 The United States Supreme Court decides many influential cases each year.
 Its ability to interpret the Constitution and determine the validity of contentious laws that skirt the edges of the Constitution gives it a great deal of political power.